-Sec.
-86. Implementation of Nationally Funded Projects.
-Pursuant to Section 17(c) of R.A.
-No. 7160, the National Government may designate LGUs as implementing agencies for public works and infrastructure projects and other programs, services and facilities, including the construction of local roads and facilities appropriated in this Act, subject to the following:

-- (a) The LGU has the capability to implement the foregoing by administration or contract and in accordance with the design, plan, specifications, and such other standards and policies of the National Government; - (b) The LGU-recipient of nationally funded public works and infrastructure projects and other programs, services and facilities shall commit to fund the cost of maintenance and repairs thereof; and - (c) The amount released to the LGUs shall be recorded as trust funds to be used for the specified purpose.
+- Sec.
+90. Implementation of Nationally Funded Projects.
+Pursuant to Section 17 (c) of R.A.
+No. 7160, the National Government may designate LGUs as implementing agencies for public works and infrastructure projects and other programs, services and facilities, including the construction of local roads and facilities appropriated in this Act, subject to the following: - (a) The LGU has the capability to implement the foregoing by administration or contract and in accordance with the design, plan, specifications, and such other standards and policies of the National Government; - (b) The LGU-recipient of nationally funded public works and infrastructure projects and other programs, services and facilities shall commit to fund the cost of maintenance and repairs thereof; and - (c) The amount released to the LGUs shall be recorded as trust funds to be used for the specified purpose.
+Funds which remain unutilized as of December 31, 2019 shall be reverted to the Mational Treasury.

-The LGU-implementing agency shall submit to the DBW, the Speaker of the House of Representatives and the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, quarterly reports on fund utilization and accomplishments.
-The Local Chief Executive and the LGU's web administrator or his/her equivalent shall be responsible for ensuring that said reports are likewise posted on the respective LGU website.
+The LGU-implementing agency shall submit the quarterly reports on fund utilization and accomplishments with electronic signature to the DBM, through the URS, and to the Speaker of the House of the Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, by posting said reports on the LGU-implementing agency website for a period of three (3) years.
+The Local Chief Executive shall send written notice to the said offices when said reports have been posted on its website, which shall be considered the date of submission.